arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 Then you have to:

-1. Install the root CA provided by mkcert in the system trust store (optional);
+1. Install the root CA provided by mkcert in the system trust store (optional)
-2. Create a certificate and a private key for your application;
+2. Create a certificate and a private key for your application
 3. Rename the file with the path expected by WebUI brick:

 - `cert.pem` for certificate
 - `key.pem` for private key

 4. Upload the files to the application path

 **Step 1: Install mkcert CA (optional)**